aviaryan/Kissanime-Batch-Downloader/README.md

 Scripts that fetch download links of any series on KissAnime, KissAsian or KissCartoon and gives them to you in the form of a list.
 Once you have the list; use IDM, DownThemAll, wget or aria2c to download the series.

-Before fetching the links, you can choose the starting episode, the ending episode and the resolution preference order for downloads.
+Before fetching the links, you can choose the starting episode, the ending episode, the resolution preference order for downloads and the output format of links.

 Having problems with script?
 See [FAQ](#faq).
 If problem is not solved, please [open an issue](https://github.com/aviaryan/Kissanime-Batch-Downloader/issues/new).